Global-Health-Labs/DROP/docs/Web App/RADA Overview.md

 :fontawesome-brands-github: - RADA App Backend <br>
 :fontawesome-brands-github: - RADA App Deployment <br>

-There are three different Github repos associated with RADA, the frontend, backend, and deployment.
+There are three different Github repositories (repos) associated with RADA, the frontend, backend, and deployment.
 All three are required to deploy the web application.
 The Deployment Repo contains all necessary information to deploy the RADA web app.

 ![RADA Architecture](./images/RADA_architecture.PNG) <br>
 <small> Figure 1.
 Description </small> <br><br>